Age: 24, Years running: 8, Hometown: Brooklyn, NY, Favorite product: HELIOS

 What drives you to run?

 A desire to have an infinite experience in a finite setting.
-Running has proved to me the existence of the inherent connection between body and soul, the physical and non-physical.
-In this sense running provides me with the assurance that I have no limitations, because I continue to annihilate my own personal and external limitations through running.
+To me, running has proved the existence of the inherent connection between body and soul, the physical and non-physical.
+Running gives me the assurance that I have no limitations, as I annihilate my own personal and external limitations through running.

 What is your favorite movie?